The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 - A sworn affidavit whereby you state that the petition is true and accurate.
 You will also need to provide your marriage certificate or a certified copy.

 The petition is then filed with the Civil Registry and served on your spouse.
-Your spouse has 14 days if they are resident in the Cayman Islands (or 28 days if they are resident overseas) to indicate whether they intend to contest the grounds for divorce.
-If your spouse does not indicate an intention to defend the divorce, then the court will prove the petition and the matter will proceed on an undefended basis.
-If your spouse does wish to defend, then the case will be listed before a judge who will decide whether there are proper grounds for divorce and what the next steps need to be.
+Your spouse has 14 days to respond and indicate whether they intend to contest the divorce grounds.
+If your spouse does not defend the divorce then the Court will approve the petition.
+Otherwise the case will be listed before a Judge, who will decide whether there are proper grounds for divorce and what the next steps need to be.

-Once the mediation process has commenced, you will be asked to provide full financial disclosure to the mediator and your spouse in a form called the “MIAM3”.
-Mediation is a free service provided by the court; however, if you bring an attorney with you (which is often advised, but not mandatory), this will cost you money.
+If your case is suitable for mediation a Court ordered mediation process can begin.
+You will be asked to provide financial disclosure to the mediator by way of a Form called a “MIAM3”.
+The mediation is a free service provided by the Court.
+However, if you bring an attorney with you (which is often advised, but not mandatory) this will cost you money.

-If parties cannot agree on an outcome with the assistance of a mediator, the matter will return to court.
-The judge can then give directions to prepare the matter for a final hearing, where evidence will be heard, and a judge will decide for you.
-Judges will always encourage agreement, where possible, as enforced settlements can leave both parties feeling disempowered.
+If parties cannot agree on an outcome with the assistance of a mediator, the matter will return to Court.
+The Judge can then give direction to get the matter ready for a final hearing, where evidence will be heard and a decision made.

-Only once financial matters and any issues regarding children are resolved can a decree of dissolution of the marriage be granted.
-This final step in the process is dealt with administratively through the Civil Registry and no further appearance in court is necessary.
+Only once financial matters and any issues regarding children are resolved, a decree of dissolution of the marriage will be granted.
+This final step in the process is dealt with administratively through the Civil Registry and no further appearance in Court is necessary.

 Court Orders